radergan/timed-js-quiz/README.md

 * No penalty is incurred for missing a question; this was in the original acceptance criteria but is lacking from the program's current logic.
-* The clear scores button clears scores in local storage, but does not immediately reflect on the page; to the user, it appears the button has no functionality, even though it is silently flushing their local saved scores.
+* ~~The clear scores button clears scores in local storage, but does not immediately reflect on the page; to the user, it appears the button has no functionality, even though it is silently flushing their local saved scores~~ Fixed 2020-10-28.